Skip to content

 • Node.js 18 or newer

-• Rust (stable toolchain) — Tauri needs this to compile the native shell
+• Rust (stable toolchain).
+Tauri needs this to compile the native shell

 • At least one AI coding tool installed globally.
 The app auto-detects Claude Code (claude), Codex (codex), and OpenCode (opencode).
 You can also register your own.
+These are optional.
+The app works without them but you won’t be able to run agent sessions.

 • A Bricks Builder site with the Agent to Bricks WordPress plugin installed and an API key generated.
 This is optional for basic use, but @mentions and site context won’t work without it.